Skip to main content

 Yes, it is possible to transfer into the program from a different Nursing Program.
 For more detailed information, please see Transferring In to the Nursing Program.
 Please note that the Director of the Nursing Program must evaluate all requests for transfer.

 No, the Nursing Program is based on Takoma Park/Silver Spring campus.
-There are no classes available at the other campuses.
+There are no nursing classes available at the other campuses.

 No, the Transition to Nursing course for LPNs, military medics/corpsmen, and paramedics differs from the regular Nursing Program.
 It is a bridge program, designed to give credit for prior certification and work experience.
 For additional information, see the Transition to Nursing Course page.

 Most major colleges and universities accept all or most of the general education credits taken at the Associate Degree level.
 Placement testing may be required to validate previous nursing courses.
 Students are Registered Nurses upon successful completion of the licensing examination following their Associate Degree education.
 A student who continues on for a Baccalaureate Degree does not take an additional licensing examination.
 Montgomery College participates in the Maryland Articulation Model.
-In addition, agreements with most of the private colleges and universities in the area allow direct transferability of courses in the Nursing Program.

 The Nursing Program office does not accept or process applications.